ormizj/demo-electron/README.md

+# CURRENTLY THERE ARE ISSUES WITH THE BUILD MODE NITRO SERVER

 # Demo Electron

 A working Nuxt Electron project with minimal configuration, demonstrating how to integrate Nuxt.js with Electron for desktop application development.